-This begs the question, why is society in a misperceptions equilibrium to begin with?
+This begs the question why society is in a misperceptions equilibrium to begin with.
 It is beyond the scope of this paper to provide sharp answers here, but one may speculate that a lack of communication between individuals in society is a likely underlying mechanism.
-This mechanism may be particularly relevant if mass media does not appropriately convey to the public what values dominate in society.
+This mechanism may be particularly relevant if mass media does not appropriately convey to the public what values that dominate in society.
 In any case, our data points to individual-to-individual communication being a relevant underlying mechanism.
-In the first experiment, the more men in the room the participants know, the more correct perceptions they have (see online Appendix Figure B2).
+In the first experiment, the more men in the room the participants know, the more correct perceptions they have (see Appendix Figure A2.)
 This is consistent with better information arising from communication with people you know.
-However, this correlation may also simply reflect homophily.
-That is, it is easier to predict the beliefs of people whom you know because they are more likely to be like you, even in the absence of communication on the issue.
+However, this correlation may also simply reflect homophily, i.e. that it is easier to predict the beliefs of people whom you know because they are more likely to be like you, even in the absence of communication on the issue.

-34The question in the Arab Barometer survey is not worded exactly the same as in our survey, and so participants may interpret its meaning slightly differently.
-Also, participants were asked to report their extent of agreement: strongly agree/agree/disagree/strongly disagree.
-We pool the first two to create the indicator of agreement.
+33The question in Afrobarometer is not worded exactly the same as in our survey, and so participants may interpret its meaning slightly differently.
+Also, participants were asked to report their extent of agreement: strongly agree/disagree/strongly disagree.
+We pool the first two the create the indicator of agreement.